Topological cyclic homology via the norm: When do we have relative cyclotomic structures?

-Now, using the relative analogues of Definitions~\ref{defn:zTR} and~\ref{defn:zTC}, we obtain analogues of $TR$ and $TC$ which we denote $\opATR$ and $\opATC$.
-These constructions are functorial in the following sense.
-Suppose that we are given a map of commutative ring orthogonal spectra $\phi \colon A \to A'$ and an $A'$-algebra $R$.
-Pullback along $\phi$ allows us to regard $R$ as an $A$-algebra, and this gives rise to induced maps on relative $THH$, $TR$, and $TC$.
+Under the hypotheses of Theorem~\ref{thm:relwhencyc}, using the relative analogues of Definitions~\ref{defn:zTR} and~\ref{defn:zTC}, we obtain analogues of $TR$ and $TC$ which we denote $\ATR$ and $\ATC$.
+These constructions are evidently functorial, which proves Theorem~\ref{thm:trace} from the introduction.

-\begin{proposition} Let $R$ be a (commutative) $A'$-algebra and $\phi \colon A \to A'$ a map of commutative ring orthogonal spectra.
-Then we have a map